top of page

 This is the mindset of the athlete or the martial artist - someone who finds satisfaction in refining skills, repeating patterns, and executing challenging sequences.
 Whether it’s a series of spins, intricate legwork, or precise transitions, the challenge itself becomes part of the fun.

-5. Individual Expression – the need to be seen and express yourself
+5. Individual Expression: the desire to express yourself and be seen

 In contrast with the drive for fusion and unity, some dancers are drawn to moments where they can shine as individuals.
-This doesn’t mean dancing alone — but rather, using the dance partnership as a stage for self-expression.
+This doesn’t mean dancing alone - but rather, using the dance partnership as a stage for individual expression.

 It might show up in stylizations, distinctive body movements, or playful gestures that reflect the dancer’s personality or aesthetic preferences.
 Sometimes it’s about catching the eye of others; sometimes it’s simply about feeling fully yourself in motion.
 Either way, it’s a natural and powerful part of the social dance experience.